BabakShah/SDC-LaneLines/README.md

 Main stages of lane line detection can be seen below:
 <img src="readme_images/SDC_LaneLines_Stages.png" width="7500" alt="Six stages of lane line detection">
-### shortcomings:

-One potential shortcoming is that this pipeline is not suitable for curved lines.

 ### improvements: